BYalini/numpy-random-assignment/README.md

 # numpy-random-assignment
 Programming for Data Analysis Assignment: An investigation into the numpy.random package.
-Please open numpy-random.ipynb in Jupyterlab or Jupyter notebook . click the Kernel botton and select Restart & Run All. when the pop window appear select Restart and Run All Cells.
+Please open numpy-random.ipynb in Jupyterlab or Jupyter notebook . click the Kernel button and select Restart & Run All. when the pop window appear select Restart and Run All Cells.
 1. Overall purpose of numpy.random package
     1.1 Simulating coin toss